DataChangers/Practical-Introduction-To-Data-Analysis/Module 1 Our Data-Driven World/Data in Life and Society/Lab Dashboard Interaction.md

+# A Practical Introduction to Data Analysis for Absolute Beginners

+## Module 1 - Lab 1: Data in Life and Society

+### Lab: Dashboard Interaction

 For our first lab, we’ll look at a powerful example of data analysis in action.
 (There are no instructions or data sets to download for this lab.)

 Head over to this link: [Attendance Tracker](https://community.powerbi.com/t5/Data-Stories-Gallery/Attendance-Tracker-Improving-School-Attendance-by-Decisive-Data/m-p/136078).